-3.5 Hospital detail
+4.7 Hospital detail

-The hospital detail tab lists all the initial admissions, inpatient readmissions, and return ED visits that occurred as part of a PPHR chain initiated at your hospital during the current reporting period.
+The hospital detail tab for each cycle lists all of the at-risk admissions as well as the initial admissions, inpatient readmissions, and return ED visits that occurred as part of a PPHR chain initiated at your hospital during the current reporting period.
 This listing may include inpatient readmissions and return ED visits that occurred at other hospitals, or that followed inpatient admissions at other hospitals, but that were part of a PPHR chain that started with an inpatient admission at your hospital.
 These inpatient readmissions and return ED visits are listed so that you can identify patients with frequent return visits to the hospital that may need additional care coordination in the community setting.
-All inpatient readmissions and return ED visits that are part of a PPHR chain are identified by the PPHR chain number in column A.
+All inpatient readmissions and return ED visits that are part of a PPHR chain are identified by the PPHR chain number in column A. There is a separate hospital tab for each cycle on the report.

-3.6 Secondary readmissions
+4.8 Secondary readmissions

-The secondary readmissions tab lists all readmissions and return ED visits that were preceded by an inpatient stay at your hospital that was not the initial admission that generated the PPHR chain.
-These readmissions and return ED visits do not count against your hospital's PPHR rate, and are provided for your informational purposes only.
+The secondary readmissions tabs list all readmissions and return ED visits that were preceded by an inpatient stay at your hospital that was not the initial admission that generated the PPHR chain.
+These readmissions and return ED visits do not count against your hospital's PPHR rate and are provided for your informational purposes only.
 These secondary readmissions may contribute to your overall assessment of strategies and approaches to reducing readmissions and return ED visits.
+There is a separate secondary readmissions tab for each cycle on the report.

-4 Statewide Performance during the Baseline Period
+5 Statewide Performance during the Initial Baseline Period

-Across the state of Mississippi during the CY 2018 baseline period, the overall PPHR rate was 14.2%, indicating that 4,513 out of 31,684 at-risk stays led to at least one PPR, a PPED, or both.
+Across the state of Mississippi during the CY 2018 initial baseline period, the overall PPHR rate was 14.2%, indicating that 4,513 out of 31,684 at-risk stays led to at least one PPR, a PPED, or both.
 Among at-risk stays, 7.0% were followed by at least one PPR, while 8.2% were followed by at least one PPED.
-Table 4.1 below shows how the PPHR, PPR and PPED rates were distributed across Medicaid Care Categories (MCCs).
+Table 5.1 below shows how the PPHR, PPR and PPED rates were distributed across Medicaid Care Categories (MCCs).
 MCCs are a clinical categorization scheme that groups medically similar stays.
 The 11 MCCs shown in the table reflect the policy areas of a typical Medicaid program and the internal organization of a typical hospital (with the exceptions of obstetrics and newborns, who are excluded from the QIPP population).
 MCCs are similar to the Major Diagnostic Category (MDC) scheme used by Medicare, although MCCs differentiate pediatric from adult patients (adult patients are categorized as those 21 years of age and older).

-Table 4.1 also demonstrates that adult populations tended to have higher PPHR, PPR and PPED rates than pediatric patients.
+Table 5.1 also demonstrates that adult populations tended to have higher PPHR, PPR and PPED rates than pediatric patients.
 Note that the same stays are considered at-risk for PPHRs and PPRs; the reason the PPHR rate is higher is that it includes PPED visits in addition to PPRs.
 The number of at-risk stays for the PPED metric is higher than the number of at-risk stays for PPHRs and PPRs as some inpatient readmissions are also considered at-risk for a return ED visit.